Plagiarism

 Report of Academic Misconduct Form

-Plagiarism is the act of appropriating and using the ideas, writings, or works of original expressions of another person as one's own without giving credit to the person who created the work.
+Plagiarism is the act of using ideas, words, or work from another source (including content creating tools) and presenting it as one's own without giving credit to the source creator(s).
 This may encompass portions of a work or an entire work.
 Works of original expression include but are not limited to papers, speeches, poetry, movies, videos, protected pieces of art, illustrations, and musical compositions.

 Plagiarism can result from either deliberate dishonesty or ignorance of citational procedures.
 Deliberate plagiarism is especially serious and warrants more severe sanctions, but even plagiarism based on ignorance of procedures is a punishable offense, especially when it occurs more than once.
 Any student who seeks clarification on what constitutes plagiarism should consult the pamphlet "Plagiarism Explained" which is available at the SJU and CSB Writing Centers.